 | 3 | Anker 511 Charger (Nano 3, 30W) | 30 | 30 | PD3.0 / PPS | 1 | 0 | 36×29×29 | 40 |

-Adopts gallium nitride (GaN) to achieve a high output of up to 65W while remaining compact.
-With a configuration of 2 USB-C ports and 1 USB-A port, it can simultaneously charge smartphones, tablets, PCs, and game consoles.
+Utilizing Gallium Nitride (GaN), it achieves a high output of up to 65W despite its compact size.
+With a 3-port configuration consisting of two USB-C and one USB-A, it supports simultaneous charging of smartphones, tablets, laptops, and game consoles.

-It supports a wide range of fast charging standards, including PD3.0, PPS, and QC3.0, allowing for efficient charging with various devices.
-It also incorporates safety features such as overcurrent and overvoltage protection.
+It supports a wide range of fast-charging standards including PD3.0, PPS, and QC3.0, allowing for efficient charging across various devices.
+It also prioritizes safety, featuring overcurrent and overvoltage protection.

 | Item | Details |